-Morgan Stanley Finance LLC is a "finance subsidiary" of Parent, as defined in Securities and Exchange Commission ("SEC") Regulation S-X. The Company issues structured notes to the marketplace.
+Morgan Stanley Finance LLC is a "finance subsidiary" of the Parent, as defined in Securities and Exchange Commission ("SEC") Regulation S-X. The Company issues structured notes to the marketplace that are fully and unconditionally guaranteed by the Parent.
 Proceeds from issuances are lent to the Parent in the form of Intercompany notes.

-On February 17, 2016, the Company issued a \$5,000 note, which was settled on February 22, 2016 and received an exchange rating of BBB+ from Standard & Poor's.
+In 2016, the Company received a rating of BBB+ from Standard & Poor's.